YCS YCS

 Most of his actions and utterances have been received with mixed feelings.
 You might have thought an offer of half price 2003/4 season tickets made in September 2002 would go down a treat.
 The doubters couldn't decide whether JB (and YCFC) were short of cash or whether JB would cut and run.
 However, around 1,000 tickets were snapped up within a week (Ed – before he cut and ran).

 Throughout history, not many football club chairman have won universal acceptance their club's fans.
-JB has joined that list (Ed – but not few long).
+JB has joined that list (Ed – but not for long).
 Whatever, he's got people talking, created interest and brought in new ideas.

 The dialogue between JB and the Supporters Trust, set up when Craig announced his exit plans, has not always been all sweetness and light.
 A longer than expected handover from Craig is the underlying cause.
 The same frosty relationship exists between the Trust and the wider body of supporters who feel things are happening more slowly than expected.
 Amongst the reasons cited are the unresolved ground issue, lack of supporter representation on the board and some Trust money being given to local sporting organisations rather than YCFC.
+(Ed – These 2002 words make even more depressing reading when read in 2018).

 There's no doubt that he's looking to get the finances under control.
 Although some senior (costly) players were already under long contracts, others were released and our new signings tend to be younger and or foreign players.
 We’ve already seen a Nigerian, a Brazilian and an Argentinean pull on City shirts this season.
 A bid for another Argentinean midfielder by the name of Veron came to nothing.
 Apparently, he liked it too much where he came from and went back.
-It remains to be seen whether a half size, same price programme stripped of various fooballing content but with pin up models and motor racing featuring in the early issues is a success or not.
+It remains to be seen whether a half size, same price programme stripped of various footballing content but with pin up models and motor racing featuring in the early issues is a success or not.

 On the pitch, our fine run at the end of last season has, so far, continued.
-The squad is largely the same as last season, but the introduction of a new fitness coach and Luther Blissett (previously know to JB from motor sport) seems to have added something.
+The squad is largely the same as last season, but the introduction of a new fitness coach and Luther Blissett (previously known to JB from motor sport) seems to have added something.
 The real test will come in November as last season we started well, finished well and did well in the FA Cup.
-All with the white ball, when the Nationwide changed to the yellow ball for the winter months our league form plummeted.
+All with the white ball.
+But, when the Nationwide changed to the yellow ball for the winter months our league form plummeted.

 Since his appointment, about the only thing JB has done to universal acclaim is when he signed City up to the racism campaign, the last Football League club to do so.